lscoppitto/docs-v3/docs/reference/libs/stdlib/fs.md

 The function returns a tuple with filesystem information.

-* `path`: is any path in the filesystem.
+* `path`: is any path on the filesystem.
 The function finds the correct mountpoint and returns the related information.

 The returned tuple is composed by the following elements: